l0k9j/webversity/content/p/framework/criteria.md

 We recommend that apps should offer at least essential features normally expected by the user and no usability issue that makes the use of core functions a constant frustration.
 Unfortunately every new product will be lacking on those area at the beginning.

+#### scores

+5: the entry-level (e.g. free) version contains all the features users would expect and the user experience is great.

+Lower scores for lack of essential features or frustrating experience.

 ### Permissions